Genaway History, Family Crest & Coats of Arms

 Early History of the Genaway family

 This web page shows only a small excerpt of our Genaway research.
-Another 179 words (13 lines of text) covering the years 1455, 1487, 1636 and 1674 are included under the topic Early Genaway History in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) covering the years 1562, 1576, 1670, 1715, 1717, 1787, 1636, 1674, 1636, 1633, 1657, 1633, 1628 and 1638 are included under the topic Early Genaway History in all our PDF Extended History products and printed products wherever possible.

 Genaway Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Genaway has been recorded under many different variations, including Genewy, Genway, Gannaway, Jennaway, Janaway, January, Jennery, Jeneway, Janoway, Janeway, Janaway and many more.

 Early Notables of the Genaway family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Genaway Notables in all our PDF Extended History products and printed products wherever possible.
+Another 46 words (3 lines of text) are included under the topic Early Genaway Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Genaway family